Mexico represents, along with Brazil, the main destination market for Italian companies that want to sell abroad, with special focus Latin America.

 Industrial parks and highly specialized technology centers are present in the country, giving infrastructure to support businesses.
 In addition, local institutions offer incentives for investment and development of projects related to the area.

-These factors combined make Mexico an attractive destination for investment, offering ample opportunities for Italian companies looking to expand their business beyond its borders.
+These combined factors make Mexico an interesting destination for investment, offering ample opportunities for Italian companies looking to expand their business beyond national borders.

 Mexico is proving to be the alternative to China for the United States.
-Due to its geographic proximity, more and more U.S. companies are seeking partners or investing in Mexico in order to redesign their global supply chains, dividing themselves more from China.
+Thanks to geographical proximity, more and more U.S. companies are seeking partners or investing in Mexico in order to redesign their global supply chains, distancing themselves further from China.

 Specifically, we discuss:

-In particular, it should be noted that the food and beverage sector provides particularly promising prospects, especially when considering the update of the’EU-Mexico Free Trade Agreement.
+In particular, it should be emphasized that the food and beverage sector offers particularly promising prospects, especially when considering the update of the’EU-Mexico Free Trade Agreement.

 This act further boosted Italian exports by safeguarding typical geographical indications and reducing tariffs on imports.